Minecraft Gamerules Guide - All Game Rules Explained

 universalAnger | false | Anger extended to all nearby players |

 Enabling universalAnger turns every provocation into a collective threat: hitting a wolf endangers all nearby players.
-Disabling forgiveDeadPlayers makes this grudge permanent, even after your death.
+Disabling forgiveDeadPlayers makes this resentment permanent, even after your death.

 /gamerule universalAnger true